Landon Donovan: MLS Homegrown Game

-San Diego Loyal SC
+San Diego Loyal

 On November 14, 2019, Landon Donovan was named the inaugural manager of the San Diego Loyal, a team that he helped co-found and was the vice president of soccer operations.
 Noting that his hiring was a risk for the club because he had never coached before, Donovan surrounded himself with an experienced backroom staff.
 He brought on former coach Paul Buckle and former United States women's national soccer team player Shannon MacMillan as senior advisors to his staff.
-While also bringing in experienced coaches in Carrie Taylor, Nate Miller, and Matt Hall to his staff.
+While also bringing in experienced coaches in Carrie Taylor, Nate Miller and Matt Hall to his staff.
 Donovan noted that he wanted a staff with experienced coaches because they could aid him with the day-to-day responsibilities with a coaching role that he was unfamiliar with.

 During his first season in charge, Donovan lead San Diego to 6-5-5 record.
 Donovan and the Loyal garnered international headlines when they forfeited the last two matches of the season after having alleged instances of racial and homophobic abuse directed at their players by the Los Angeles Galaxy II and Phoenix Rising respectively went unpunished.
 After the second instance, where Phoenix Rising player Junior Flemmings allegedly directed a homophobic slur against openly gay San Diego player Collin Martin, Donovan stated: "We went through a really hard incident in the LA match and we made a vow to ourselves, our community, our players, the club and the USL that we would not stand for bigotry, homophobic slurs and things that don't belong in our game.
 Our players in the heart and passion of the moment still wanted to play, but if we wanted to be true to who we are as a club, we have to speak and we have to act.
 After half-time we all decided if the player who used the homophobic slur was not removed from the game – either by the officials or by his coach – we would not play.
 If they are not willing to act, we have to act."

 On December 2, 2022, Donovan was elevated to full-time Executive Vice President of Soccer Operations for Loyal.
 Associate head coach Nate Miller was promoted to head coach.

+On October 23, 2023, The San Diego Loyal dissolved as a result of the inability to find a stadium and the MLS expanding to San Diego.

+San Diego Wave

+On August 16, 2024, Donovan was announced as the interim head coach of National Women's Soccer League (NWSL) club San Diego Wave FC, replacing interim coach Paul Buckle.
+Donovan's tenure as interim head coach ended on November 18, 2024.